CopperSpice API 1.9.2

 Communication between clients and the server is set up when QAccessible::setRootObject() is called.
 This will automatically happen when a QApplication is instantiated in your program.
 When a QObject calls QAccessible::updateAccessibility(), clients that are listening to events are notified of the changes and events are posted to the assistive technology.

 The method QAccessible::queryAccessibleInterface() returns accessible interfaces for any given QObject.
 Since all of the widgets in CopperSpice provide interfaces, if you need interfaces to control the behavior of other QObject subclasses you will need to implement these interfaces.
-The QAccessibleObject convenience class can be used to implement parts of this functionality.
+The QAccessibleObject class can be used to implement parts of this functionality.

 The factory that produces accessibility interfaces for QObjects is a function of type QAccessible::InterfaceFactory.
 It is possible to have several factories installed.
 The last factory installed will be the first one invoked.
 Normally you will not need to implement a factory since implementing a plugin will provide an interface.